 Tailwind’s secret weapon is Tribes.
 Tribes are exactly what they sound like – groups for pinners who have mutual interests.
 They are communities where you can share your pins with other users on the understanding that you then pin other members’ pins to your own boards.
 It’s an insanely powerful feature for discovering new content within your niche, finding new pinners to follow, and reaching a larger audience.
 It was especially useful for me when I started over with my Pinterest profile with very few followers.

 Tailwind is constantly working on improving and creating new features, so I can’t wait to see what the tool will be able to do in the future.
-I’m really looking forward to trying out the new SmartLoop feature, which lets you set up a schedule for re-pinning automatically.
+I love the new SmartLoop feature, which lets you set up a schedule for re-pinning automatically.

 If you haven’t used Tailwind before, I can’t recommend it enough.
 You can try it free for a month.
 Even if you decide not to use it, the benefits that you’ll get in that month will surprise you.